 Titanium alloys can be classified into three categories based on their phase composition: α alloys, (α+β) alloys, and β alloys, which are represented by TA, TC, and TB in China, respectively.

 α Alloys contain a certain amount of elements that stabilize the α phase, and in equilibrium, they mainly consist of the α phase. α Alloys have a low specific weight, good heat resistance, excellent weldability, and superior corrosion resistance, but low room temperature strength.
-They are typically used as heat-resistant and corrosion-resistant materials. α Alloys can be further divided into fully α alloys (TA7), near-α alloys (Ti-8Al-1Mo-1V), and α alloys with a small amount of compounds (Ti-2.5Cu).
+They are typically used as heat-resistant and corrosion-resistant materials. α Alloys can be further divided into fully α alloys (TA7), near-α alloys (Ti-8Al-1Mo-1V), and α alloys with a small number of compounds (Ti-2.5Cu).

 (α+β) Alloys contain a certain amount of elements that stabilize both the α phase and the β phase, and in equilibrium, the alloy's structure consists of both α and β phases. (α+β) alloys have moderate strength and can be heat-treated for strengthening, but their weldability is relatively poor. (α+β) alloys are widely used, with the Ti-6Al-4V alloy accounting for more than half of the total titanium material production.